dbilanoski/cheat-sheets/databases/ssis-basics.md

 | Deployment | Act of deploying completed SSIS project on an instance of the SQL server where it can be executed or sheduled.                                                                                                                        |
 ## Package Design Structure

-Consists of Control Flow, Data Flow, Parameters and Event Hanlders.
+Consists of Control Flow, Data Flow, Parameters and Event Handlers.

 ### Control Flow
 * Controls the flow of execution, like a main window where you chain different tasks.